YahiaMohamed90/Final-Project/README.md

  # **important notice**
- - in local.tf file you shouid replace # yahia by your home user name
+ - in local.tf file you shouid replace yahia by your home user name
- - when creating EKS Cluster if you have issues when apply terraform file called worker.tf just run # apply again to create workernode
  - in provider.tf file you shouild replace yahia by your home user name
+ - Configure tour AWS account put your ACCESS_ID & SECRET_KEY & REGION in ~/.aws
  - cd to public-ecr directory and run terraform apply to publish public repo